prog4biol/pfb2023/unix.md

 #### Arguments and Command Line Switches

 Many commands take arguments.
 Arguments are often the names of one or more files to operate on.
-Most commands also take command-line "switches" or "options", which fine-tune what the command does.
-Some commands recognize "short switches" that consist of a minus sign `-` followed by a single character, while others recognize "long switches" consisting of two minus signs `--` followed by a whole word.
+Most commands also take command line "switches" or "options", which fine-tune what the command does.
+Some commands recognize "short switches" that consist of a minus sign `-` followed by one or more single characters, while others recognize "long switches" consisting of two minus signs `--` followed by a whole word.

 The `wc` (word count) program is an example of a command that recognizes both long and short options.
-You can pass it the `-c`,  `-w` and/or `-l` options to count the characters, words, and lines in a text file, respectively.
+You can pass it the single`-c`,  `-w` and/or `-l` options (or combinations of them) to count the characters, words, and lines in a text file, respectively.
 Or you can use the longer but more readable `--chars`,  `--words` or `--lines` options.
 Both these examples count the number of characters and lines in the text file `/var/log/messages`:

 ```
 (~) 102% wc -c -l /var/log/messages